drclcomputers/terminal-manager/README.md

 <br>
 Download and compile "terminal-manager.cpp".
 <br><br>
-Add the parameter -h for help.
+Add the parameter -h for help and info.